 There are decades where nothing happens; and there are weeks where decades happen.Vladimir Lenin

-It was 12pm and not a soul in sight, anywhere I looked.
+It was noon on a Tuesday and not a soul was in sight, anywhere I looked.
 Sidewalks, streets, stores.
 All empty.
 I walked down the middle of the main boulevard to take a panoramic video, trying to capture the eeriness of a usually bustling downtown suburb now vacant.
 California had recently issued a stay-at-home order.
 I thought to myself, “what an extraordinary sight… I’m sure life will be back to normal next month.”
 Well, I was 100% wrong about that one.
 For such a terrible year, I can’t decide whether 2020 went by slowly or quickly; some weeks felt like decades, while others felt like days.
 Tragedies were numerous, routines were interrupted, and jobs were lost.
 The scars won’t go away quickly, if ever.
 Yet, as always, humanity has persevered.
 If there is any silver lining, this year forced us to pause life’s distractions to focus on and cherish things that truly matter such as health, family, and friends.